Contact us whenever you need it!

 Senator Warren’s comments were echoed by Bush, who also stated, "This is the only way we make sure that we are keeping people safe, especially now that we are dealing with this pandemic that continues to surge and is just out of control."

-Do Bush and Warren Have Enough Support in Congress?
+Did Bush and Warren Have Enough Support in Congress?

-It is intended to reinstate the eviction moratorium that was introduced following the outbreak of the COVID-19 pandemic in March 2020.
+It was intended to reinstate the eviction moratorium that was introduced following the outbreak of the COVID-19 pandemic in March 2020.
 This was ended in August after the Supreme Court ruled that the CDC didn’t have the legal authority to order a federal eviction moratorium without the support of Congress.

-What’s in the Keeping Renters Safe Act?
+What Was in the Keeping Renters Safe Act?

 Keeping Renters Safe Act Key Points

-There are a number of key points in the Keeping Renters Safe Act that new laws would address.
+There were a number of key points in the Keeping Renters Safe Act that new laws would address.
 These would make it easier for health authorities to institute a ban on evictions under new disease control powers.

-• Classify evictions as spreading communicable disease
+• Classified evictions as spreading communicable disease

-Who’s Behind the Bill?
+Who Was Behind the Bill?

 • Cori Bush